By Beta Dad | Last Updated: August 17th , 2017

 BABIES ARE GENERALLY NOISY IN THEIR SLEEP

-Are you hearing those whimpers and groans, and seeing your baby roll around on the video monitor and wondering whats going on?
+hearing your baby whimper and groans, and seeing your baby roll around on your Motorola baby monitor and wondering whats going on?

 Newborns make noises in their sleep due to their still-in-development breathing control centre in the brain.